 The role of red and white clovers in modern livestock systems is also growing, particularly as agricultural sustainability is now a mainstream priority.
 White clover, a natural nitrogen–fixer, presents a practical and cost-effective solution that can help reduce environmental impact while maintaining productivity.

 Germinal’s AberLasting cultivar can maintain leaf water content for a week longer than traditional white clover when completely without water.
-It can also withstand overnight temperatures of minus 20 degrees Celsius, which would wipe out 70 percent of other white clover varieties.
+It can also withstand overnight temperatures of minus -20°C, which would wipe out 70% of other white clover varieties.

 “We are not just a supplier, but a researcher with vital knowledge of seed development,” says Sarah.

 “Our primary focus is to develop new varieties for New Zealand, in New Zealand.”